shanscendent/dotfiles/README.md

 ### Ubuntu test container

+To build and push the ubuntu test container

-Login to GHCR with `docker login ghcr.io`
+Login to GHCR with `docker login ghcr.io`, then run

 ```bash
 just docker